 - Side note: ClickUp's page numbering starts at 0 not 1, hence the 0.
 If I had to do this with Harvest's API, I would be putting a 1 in both places instead since that is the start of their page numbering.

-- The condition to continue looping
+- The condition to continue the loop

-- THIS is the part I could not figure out initially.
-This was often a “while not null” type of statement.
+- This is the part I could not figure out initially.
+This was often a "while not null" type of statement.

 - In my case, as long as the list returned has 1 or more records in it, it was a valid page of records, so this is counting the records in the returned list.

 - However, since the result returned was 1 row every time with 1 list value, I struggled to figure this syntax out and that's where I'll explain more at the end of this post.

 - The increment portion of the loop (kind of like the "Next X" part)